|

 qualified to deal with severe learning

-disabilities may also be deducted. "
+disabilities may also be deducted. " Therapy and

-patterning exercises
+patterning exercises Legal fees.

 In the